 Trinity River TRTB1

-Trinity River have also been pretty generous and included a custom-fitted gig bag, which is kind considering the low cost.
+Trinity River has also been pretty generous and included a custom-fitted gig bag, which is kind considering the low cost.
 But of course, being an affordable option, the TRTB1 is imported from China and doesn’t come set up, so you can either give this a go yourself (which isn’t advisable if you’re a complete novice) or take it for a setup at a music store.
-Just remember to factor in the extra cost of this before you purchase, as you may be better off purchasing something a little higher-quality that includes a setup.

-We’d say that overall, this thing is an excellent option for complete beginners that are shopping on a budget.
+I’d say that overall, this is an excellent choice if you’re just starting out learning the banjo and you’re on a tight budget.
 While it’s true the tone doesn’t equally match say the RB-35T we mentioned above, for the money, it’s pretty decent, plus you get a gig bag.

 - Remo head – This gives the instrument a little more beef and depth of tone.

 - Gigbag – For the price, it’s generous to get a carry case included here too.